 Feelings of hopelessness, or pessimism

-Know your role and have realistic expectations of yourself.
+Know your role and have realistic expectations for yourself within it

-Let your loved one know that you are there for them when they need a shoulder to cry on, even if they never take you up on your offer.
+Let your loved ones know that you are there for them when they need a shoulder to cry on, even if they don’t ever take you up on your offer.